MENU

 Philosophy Eastern Philosophy - Sometimes, defining Buddhism as a philosophy is incorrect.
 On the contrary, the word philosophy may only partially explain Buddhism.

-Approach Budhism
+Approach Buddhism

 Before - The Vedic religion reached the Indian subcontinent around 1,000 years before the Buddha or around 1,500 years before Christ.